By Faye Martins and Dr. Paul Jerard, E-RYT 500, YACEP

 What are the best Yoga poses for walking and fitness?
+Let’s discuss options.
 Walking is a great way to stay in shape.
 You can walk almost anywhere and during almost any season.
 Spending time outside in the sunlight is one of the primary ways to regulate your circadian rhythm.
 The circadian rhythm governs your sleep-wake cycle.
 Walking earlier rather than later in your day will help to keep your sleep-wake cycle earlier as you burn off the hormone primarily responsible for sleep, melatonin.
+When you practice Yoga poses, it makes your muscles more flexible.
+This improved flexibility can make it easier to walk, reducing stress, and improving the sleep cycle.
+Practicing poses also has a number of other benefits, such as increased energy and mood.
+Additionally, walkers who practiced Yoga mentioned reduced back pain; stronger abdominal muscles, and increased weight loss.

 Sunlight also helps to ward off depression by increasing the body’s production of serotonin.
 Additionally, if there is even a moderate amount of sunlight, your body will also produce enough Vitamin D for the entire day in only ten to fifteen minutes.
 Vitamin D is crucial to good health and well-being.
-It helps to lower inflammation throughout the body, supports healthy weight loss and helps the body to absorb calcium.
+It helps to lower inflammation throughout the body, supports healthy weight loss, and helps the body to absorb calcium.
+One common misconception is that outdoor Yoga will not be as beneficial as when done inside.
+On the contrary, practicing outdoors can enhance balance, mental clarity, and physical stamina because of the different environments.
+In addition, going outside is a great way to enjoy nature and connect with your surroundings in new ways.

 The Opening Poses of the Sun Salutation

-Yoga poses for walking create the best of both worlds.
+As mentioned before, combining Yoga poses with walking creates the best of both worlds.
 Some practitioners practice pranayama while walking.
 There are walkers who practice walking meditation.
 So, meditation or Yoga while walking is an option.
 The point is for all of us to stimulate the mind while we go through daily life.
+Walking is a great activity to engage in as a form of aerobic exercise and to work out the tension.
+That’s why Yoga poses are easily incorporated into a walking warm-up or recovery routine.
+Yoga poses for walking help to tone muscles and stimulate the mind.
+They promote deep breathing, heighten focus, and calm the internal organs.

 © Copyright – Aura Wellness Center – Publications Division